 At poster #044, Krina Carman and Monica Dyer from Oakland Police Department discussed their experience in processing 25000 Sexual Assault Evidence Kit (SAEK) samples with the help of VERSA 1100 in past 10 years.

 The International Symposium on Human Identification (ISHI) is an annual conference dedicated to forensic DNA analysis.
 The 34th ISHI was held at the Hyatt Regency and the Colorado Convention Center located in Denver, Colorado from September 17 to 21, 2023.

-Aurora Biomed was there at booth #331 showcasing our validated automated workstation for forensics protocols, including NGS library preparation, SAEK processing, Nucleic Acid Purification, PCR/RTPCR setup and drugs of abuse extraction.
+At ISHI, Aurora Biomed showcased our validated automated workstation for forensics protocols, including NGS library preparation, SAEK processing, Nucleic Acid Purification, PCR/RTPCR setup and drugs of abuse extraction.
 We will be available to answer any questions you might have and show you how our instruments can be customized to meet your lab automation needs.